Ph0sphine/elevcentralen-sniper/README.md

 Days = 80

 # config.txt info
-Days is how many days from today to lookout for new lessons.
-A date beyond a teachers planned schedule will give wrong api response.
+Days is how many days from today to lookout for new lessons

 If you dont know how to make a Discord webhook, check this video out: https://www.youtube.com/watch?v=fKksxz2Gdnc